 7.1 Wagers shall only be accepted in Chips.

-7.2 The type of game, minimum Buy-in, Limits and Commission or hourly time charge shall be displayed on a notice at the table.
+7.2 The type of game, minimum Buy-in, Limits and Commission shall be displayed on a notice in relation to the table.

 7.3 A Game Supervisor or Casino Supervisor may change any game, minimum Buy-in, Limit and betting type, provided prior notice of at least three Hands has been given to the players.
 In the event that all of the players are in agreement, no notice need be given and changes shall become effective immediately.
 Changes shall only be made at the completion of a Hand.